Saiprasad-1727/DEVOPS-Interview-Q-A/README.md

 # DEVOPS-Interview-Q-A
-this repo contains related interview Q&amp;A
+this repo contains Devops related interview Q&amp;A